So your virtual assistant business is all set up.

 It’s one thing to talk about how to put together a package.
 It’s another thing entirely to see what some of your virtual assistant colleagues around the web are doing!

-- Danielle Beauchemin has retainer packages as well as tiered one-time and ongoing packages for email marketing and WordPress.
+- Danielle Beauchemin has retainer packages as well as tiered one-time and ongoing packages for her services and website setup.

 One Last Tip for Developing Your Packages: Ask!